Children and adolescents

 Questions about parenting can also be discussed in a parent counselling session.
 The conversations take place with one or two parents (jointly or separately).

-Families come in many forms: two-parent family, single-parent family, family with adopted or foster children, divorced families, and families with same-sex parents.
+Families come in different shapes and colours: two-parent family, single-parent family, family with adopted or foster children, divorced families, and families with same-sex parents.
 Sometimes a family goes through a difficult period or one of the family members is struggling.

 In a family counselling session, the whole family is invited to speak, listen and look for solutions together.
 Each family member is welcome to ask questions and share experiences.
 In this way topics are discussed and mutual understanding and connection grows.